rherardi/adaptation-vectors/README.md

 - matplotlib

 # Running the Adaptation Vectors Jupyter Notebook
-This Jupyter notebook, adaptation_vectors.ipynb, contains a Python program for generating 3D graphs representing worker re-skill / up-skill time versus available time.
-It uses matplotlib and numpy libraries for data visualization and manipulation.
+A Jupyter notebook, adaptation_vectors.ipynb, s included and contains the above Python program.

 ## Prerequisites
 Python 3 installed on your system.